fadallar/terraform-azurerm-acr/examples/basic/README.md

 # Basic Azure Container Registry

-This is an example for setting-up a an Azure Container registry This examples creates
+This is an example for setting-up a an Azure Container Registry

+This examples creates
   - Sets the different Azure Region representation ( location, location_short, location_cli ...) --> module "regions_master"
   - Instanciates a map object with the common Tags ot be applied to all resources --> module "base_tagging"
   - A resource-group --> module "ressource"
   - Creates an Azure Container Registry with a secure configuration baseline
+  - Creates a private endpoint for the Azure Container Registry
   - Set the default diagnostics settings (All Logs and metric) whith a Log Analytics workspace as destination
   - Creates two user managed identies, ACRPull and ACR Push, scoped at the ACR
   - Assign built-in ACR Roles: AcrPull AcrPush to the respective Roles